Corporate giving and profit with a purpose

 Our business operates based on the Australia Ethical Charter which has been in place for over 30 years.
 As part of our charter all of our investments must fulfil two criteria: they must avoid doing harm, and they must have a positive impact on the planet, people and animals.

 The corporate sector needs a new business model that balances purpose with profits if we are going to save the planet.
 We do this in a number of ways:

-- We deliver investment portfolios for our members that create strong positive impact as well as seeking to meet their financial objectives.
+- We seek to deliver investment portfolios for our members that create strong positive impact as well as seeking to meet their financial objectives.

 - We advocate with governments and regulators on issues for positive change.

 - We recognise the important role the not-for-profit space plays in closing the gap.

 Ethical investing can help address some of the world’s biggest challenges by avoiding companies causing harm and investing in more sustainable solutions.
 One of the ways we measure our impact is through the UN’s 17 Sustainable Development Goals, which include climate action, reducing inequality, and responsible consumption and production.
 Our 2018 Sustainability Report shows that Australian Ethical’s investment portfolio has 3.4 times more sustainable impact than the broader market.

 Australian Ethical directs 10% of its profits (after tax, before bonuses and grant expenses) into the Australian Ethical Foundation, which supports charitable organisations and social impact initiatives.
 This is one of the highest ratios of corporate giving in Australia and something we are immensely proud of.
 The Foundation has now given away more than $3 million to not-for-profits that are working to benefit the planet, people and animals.
 Our Foundation Officer Nick Chadwick puts it this way: